Bhutan’s Drukair Orders Airbus A320neo & A321XLR, Plans Long Haul Flights

 Drukair refreshes fleet with new Airbus jets

 Drukair Royal Bhutan Airlines is the national carrier of Bhutan, which is one of the coolest countries in the world, if you ask me.
-The airline has just signed a Memorandum of Understanding (MoU) with Airbus for a new aircraft order.
+The airline has just finalized an aircraft order with Airbus, based on a Memorandum of Understanding (MoU) that was signed several months back.

 The airline plans to pick up five Airbus A320-family aircraft.
 This includes three Airbus A320neos and two Airbus A321XLRs.
 Now, we’ll have to be patient, as delivery of these jets is only expected to start in 2030.